 To adapt this recipe to make a New England-style hot dog bun, follow the recipe as directed, but instead of proofing them with space in-between on a half sheet pan, place them in a single row side by side (just about touching) in the middle of the same pan.
 As they rise during proofing, the dough will press against the pieces to the left and right, causing the entire thing to fuse and rise as one large rectangle.

 Traditional hot dog buns are made with all white flour, but I like to work in 20% whole wheat into these buns.
 Using a mix of all-purpose white flour and whole wheat flour makes for a sturdier—and a little more healthy—bun.
-The whole wheat also brings with it additional flavor, both in terms of the flour itself and the additional organic acids created as a byproduct of fermentation.
+The whole wheat also brings additional flavor in terms of the flour itself and the additional organic acids created as a byproduct of fermentation.

 If you don't want to use whole wheat in these buns, swap out the whole wheat flour for more all-purpose flour.
-Similarly, you could experiment with whole spelt flour (with perhaps a small reduction in hydration as necessary) or even a type-85 flour.
+Similarly, you could experiment with whole spelt flour (with perhaps a small reduction in hydration as necessary) or even a flavorful and nutritious type-85 flour.

 This is a straightforward recipe for those impromptu weekend grill sessions that always seem to pop up during the summer.
 There's no lengthy levain to make and no autolyse; use your ripe sourdough starter and mix it straight into a dough.
 The homemade hot dog buns will be ready for you in the later afternoon, just as the grill gets warm.